 In addition to selecting the right material for your guttering system, it is also important that you choose the appropriate gutter profile for a specific home or commercial building as there are a lot of gutter types available that offer different benefits and are suitable for varied aesthetics and needs.
 Guttering profiles types that are most often used include:

 Inspired by the gothic revival architecture that was championed during the Victorian era across the 19th and early 20th century, ogee guttering (which is short for original gothic) has a distinctive aesthetic and features several curves often described as an S curve.
 This design detail makes it a popular choice for guttering for traditional buildings with period features, or for adding an element of heritage design to more modern properties.
-It is also worth noting that not all types of ogee gutters are interchangeable due to variations in the S curve, so if you’re looking to partially replace ogee guttering on a property, check the brand logo, curve measurements and type before making a purchase to ensure compatibility.
+It is also worth noting that not all types of ogee gutters are interchangeable due to variations in the S curve, so if you’re looking to partially replace ogee guttering on a property, check the brand logo, curve measurements and type before making a purchase to ensure compatibility as all manufacturers tend to have a different shape.

 Deep or deep flow guttering is usually around 20mm deeper than standard guttering, hence the name, and subsequently provides much greater capacity and a faster flow rate.
 This means that although it is visually more noticeable on a property, it is ideal for use in areas where there’s higher than average rainfall or water runoff, or where it may be prudent to prepare for significant weather events that standard guttering is unable to efficiently handle.
 Deep flow guttering is also often used for buildings with large roof areas to avoid overflow.